arskama/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 #### Instance Properties

-`PressureRecord.source` (Read only): The origin source from which the record is coming.
+`PressureRecord.source` (Read-only): The origin source from which the record is coming.

-`PressureRecord.state` (Read only): Pressure state recorded.
+`PressureRecord.state` (Read-only): Pressure state recorded.

-`PressureRecord.factors` (Read only): Contributing pressure factors, can be more than one.
+`PressureRecord.factors` (Read-only): Contributing pressure factors, can be more than one.

-`PressureRecord.time`(Read only): High resolution timestamp.
+`PressureRecord.time`(Read-only): High resolution timestamp.

 ##Feedback {: #feedback }

-The Compute Pressure team wants to hear about your experiences with the Compute Pressure API.
+The Compute Pressure team wants to hear about your experiences using the Compute Pressure API.
 Please provide your feedback and file issues on [GitHub][issues].

 ## Examples